soup and rice cake

 This post is part one.
 You’ll find part two here, with the original rice cake recipe – the one that inspired this post.

-As for the soup: I’ve got a trio of choices for you there, as well.
+As for the soup: I’ve got a couple of excellent choices for you there, as well.

 Dip your Grilled Cheese into THIS